Do you really want to enjoy a plant-based diet?

-Nuts and nut butters:
+Nuts and nut butter:

 Most nuts are good sources of iron, fibre, magnesium, zinc, selenium and vitamin E with almonds, walnuts and pistachios the most nutritious varieties.

-Hemp, chia and flaxseeds are also sources of protein and omega-3 fatty acids Alpha linoleic Acid (ALA).
+Hemp, chia and flaxseeds are also sources of protein and omega-3 fatty acids Alpha Linoleic Acid (ALA).
 That Protein I Heart Pumpkin and Chia Seeds Super Protein is a great source of ALA.

-Calcium-fortified plant milks and yoghurts:
+Calcium-fortified plant milk and yoghurts: